Rodgence/Rodgence/README.md

 - 👋 Hi, I’m @Rodgence
 - 👀 I’m interested in Front-end development
-- 🌱 I’m currently learning HTML/CSS & Javascript and all frameworks
+- 🌱 I’m currently learning HTML/CSS & Javascript and PHP
 - 💞️ I’m looking to collaborate on Frontend Development
-- 📫 How to reach me visit my portfolio a href="https://rodgence.com>RodLine</a>"
+- 📫 How to reach me visit my portfolio a href="https://portfolio.rodgence.com>RodLine</a>"

 <!---
 Rodgence/Rodgence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.